 1. Is It Legal to Reimburse Myself Years Later?

 You could pay a medical bill today and reimburse yourself from your HSA ten, twenty, or thirty years from now.
-As long as the expense was incurred after the date your HSA was established, the withdrawal is tax-free.
+The only requirement is that the expense was incurred after your HSA establishment date.
+This is not a loophole - it is explicitly how the account is designed to work.

 2. What Records Do I Need to Keep?

 The IRS requires "sufficient records" to substantiate that a distribution was used for qualified medical expenses.
-In practice, that means keeping:
+In practice, you need to document four things for each expense:

 The IRS accepts digital records.
 You do not need original paper receipts.
 A photograph of the receipt, a saved EOB (Explanation of Benefits), or a digital record with the above details is sufficient.
 The key is that you can produce these records if asked.

-HSA Tracker captures all four data points with a timestamp when you log each expense — giving you an audit-ready record from day one.
+HSA Trackr captures all four data points with a timestamp when you log each expense - giving you an audit-ready record from day one.

 3. What If I Get Audited?

 If the IRS audits your HSA distributions, they will ask you to substantiate that each withdrawal was for a qualified medical expense.
-You need to show that the expense was legitimate, that it occurred after your HSA was established, and that you have not already been reimbursed for it (e.g., by insurance).
+You need to show that the expense was legitimate, that it occurred after your HSA was established, and that you have not already been reimbursed for it by insurance or another source.

 4. Can I Reimburse Expenses From Before I Opened My HSA?

-No. This is the one hard rule.
-Only expenses incurred after the date your HSA was established qualify for tax-free reimbursement.
+This is the one hard rule: only expenses incurred after the date your HSA was established qualify for tax-free reimbursement.
 An expense from January 2024 cannot be reimbursed from an HSA you opened in March 2024.
+The establishment date is what matters, not when you made your first contribution.

 5. What If I Change HSA Providers?

-If you switch providers, make sure to transfer (not close and re-open) your HSA to preserve the establishment date and avoid triggering a distribution event.
+One important detail: if you switch providers, make sure to transfer your HSA rather than close and re-open it.
+A transfer preserves your establishment date and avoids triggering a distribution event.

 6. What If I Leave My Employer?

-Your HSA is yours.
 Unlike an FSA, which is tied to your employer, an HSA is a personal account.
-When you leave your job, the HSA comes with you.
-You keep the balance, you keep the investment gains, and you keep the right to reimburse past expenses.
+When you leave your job, the HSA comes with you - the balance, the investment gains, and the right to reimburse past expenses all stay yours.

 7. Should Everyone Do the Shoebox Strategy?